Oinite12/potassium-remaKe/README.md

 A flag can be added to blinds in a similar manner to showdown bosses that will mark them as banana blinds.
 To do so, add the following key-value pair to your SMODS.Blind: `boss = {banana = true}`.

-### Regarding permanent glop
+### Regarding permanent glop (Metaglop)
-This remake of Potassium does not feature permanent glop via Glopway (as its metaprogression nature was largely a joke-y feature).
-Regardless, if you wish to use the mechanic for whatever reason, permanent glop can be increased per save via the function `Glop_f.increase_permaglop(number)`; all hands are updated in the current and future runs accordingly.
+This remake of Potassium does not feature permanent glop (called "metaglop" in the remake) via Glopway (as its metaprogression nature was largely a joke-y feature).
+Regardless, if you wish to use the mechanic for whatever reason, permanent glop can be increased per save via the function `Glop_f.increase_metaglop(number)`; all hands are updated in the current and future runs accordingly.

-Permaglop is saved in the profile parameter `G.PROFILES[G.SETTINGS.profile].permaglop`, but the shorthand `Glop_f.get_permaglop()` can be used to retrive that data.
+Metaglop is saved in the profile parameter `G.PROFILES[G.SETTINGS.profile].metaglop`, but the shorthand `Glop_f.get_metaglop()` can be used to retrive that data.

 ### Three-layer cards
 This mod adds three-layer cards that have the same syntax (and system) as Cryptid's three-layer cards: